- Find meetings near you

 - Seizure complications

-- Medical conditions related to chronic alcohol abuse, such as progression of alcohol-related liver disease
+- Medical conditions related to chronic alcohol abuse, such as alcohol-related liver disease

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

 Delirium tremens symptoms are rare, even in people with alcohol dependence.
-Only about half of people diagnosed with alcohol use disorder experience alcohol withdrawal symptoms.
-Of all people with alcohol dependence only an approximate 2% experience DT.3
+Only about half of the people diagnosed with alcohol use disorder experience alcohol withdrawal symptoms.

-Few studies have been done on the prevalence of DT symptoms.
-However, one study showed a 1.8% prevalence rate of DT in those with alcohol dependence.
 The prevalence of DT increases with the severity of alcohol dependence.
-Those with severe cases of alcohol use disorder and longer histories of chronic heavy alcohol abuse are at highest risk of developing delirium tremens symptoms.3
+Those with severe cases of alcohol use disorder and longer histories of chronic heavy alcohol abuse are at highest risk of developing delirium tremens symptoms.

-While the cause is not well understood based on current research, adult men are the demographic most likely to develop DT.
-The DT prevalence is highest in young, Caucasian men who have never married.
-The lifetime risk of developing delirium tremens in this population is 5-10%.5
+While the cause is not well understood based on current research, adult men are more likely to develop DTs.
+2023 data reveal the prevalence is highest in young, Caucasian men who have never married.
+The lifetime risk of developing delirium tremens in this population is 5-10%.

 Liver disease is a common comorbidity with delirium tremens.
-Researchers believe that this comorbidity may suggest that those with liver conditions are at higher risk of DT.
-However, the liver disease may not cause DT because liver disease is often caused by long-term alcohol abuse, which is a known risk factor for delirium tremens.
-3
+However, it appears there is a bidirectional component.
+Comorbidity may suggest that people with liver conditions are at higher risk of DTs.
+However, liver disease may not increase your risk since it is often caused by long-term alcohol use, which is a known risk factor for delirium tremens.

-Older age is also a risk factor, with elderly persons with AUD more at risk of experiencing delirium tremens symptoms during withdrawal.3
+Older age is also a risk factor, with elderly persons with AUD more at risk of experiencing delirium tremens symptoms during withdrawal.

-Research indicates that the following are also delirium tremens risk factors: 3, 4, 5
+Research indicates that the following are also risk factors:

 - History of delirium tremens